 Packaging board, coloured tape, plastic and printed photographs – who would have thought that all this could be turned into a work of art!
-One always-recognisable spark of Valery Koshlyakov’s creativity is his combination of the concept of such large-scale works with these small-scale, ‘temporary’ materials.
+One distinctive mark of Valery Koshlyakov’s creativity is his combination of the concept of such large-scale works with these small-scale, ‘temporary’ materials.
 “Moscow.
 From the Series ‘Drawings from Postcards’” uses an unconventional technique: it is painted with bitumen.
 One might infer from this piece that Koshlyakov has mixed feelings about Moscow, and he has said, “Moscow is not Russia, it is a special kind of modern city with a new mentality and fresh demands, it is difficult to live in, and almost impossible to work in.”
-This most well-known and popular modern artist lives today in Paris but continues to represent Russian contemporary art at international exhibitions.
-His works can be found in the Tretyakov Gallery, the Pompidou Centre, the Louvre, the Guggenheim Museum in New York and in many private collections.
+This well-known and popular modern artist lives today in Paris but continues to represent Russian contemporary art at international exhibitions.
+His works can be found in the Tretyakov Gallery, the Pompidou Centre, the Louvre, the Guggenheim Museum in New York, and in many private collections.